SichangHe/igem-2022-dku-backup/src/collaborations.md

 the 9th CCiC Conference (Conference of China iGEMer Community), which is a national summit independently initiated by Chinese iGEM teams, aiming to provide a platform for iGEM teams to share resources and promote mutual learning and communication.
-We made poster and presented at the conference, answering questions from the audience and judges.
-After the conference, we collaborated with team LZU on science popularization about probiotics.
+We made a poster and presented at the conference, answering questions from the audience and judges.
+After the conference, we collaborated with team LZU on the science popularization of probiotics.

 ![CCiC photo](https://static.igem.wiki/teams/4161/wiki/ccic-meeting.png)